Olian04/simply-result/README.md

 # simply-result

 Simply typesafe Result and Option monads in typescript and javascript.
-Only ~800b minified and gzipped.
+Only ~700b minified and gzipped.
 Branchless implementation, waisting no processing cycles on unnecessary operations.
-On average [~13% faster than try-catch](#performance).
+Low memory foot print and on average [~13% faster than try-catch](#performance).

 See also the sister library [simply-result-util](https://github.com/Olian04/simply-result-util) for useful monadic helper functions such as `Try`, `transpose`, and `flatten`.